Wilson Pickett

 In 1964, Pickett signed with Atlantic Records, and did his early recordings in the Stax studio in Memphis, Tennessee with Booker T. Jones and Steve Cropper of The MGs.
 Cropper co-authored three of his early hits, "In the Midnight Hour" and "Don't Fight It from his debut album The Exciting Wilson Pickett that established him as a major soul star.
 The album also included "Ninety-Nine and a Half (Won't Do)," "She's So Good to Me," and "Land of a 1,000 Dances," all recorded at Fame Studio in Muscle Shoals.

-Womack in 1968 for Midnight Mover that yielded a Top 10 R7B and pop hit with
+for Midnight Mover that yielded a Top 10 R7B and pop hit

-Womack's title song.
-In 1969, Pickett had a major hit with The Beatles "Hey
+with Womack's title song.
+In 1969, Pickett had a major hit with

-with producers Kenny Gamble and Leon Huff at Sigma Sound Studios in Philadelphia.
-The
+producers Kenny Gamble and Leon Huff at Sigma Sound Studios in

 After crossover hits "Don't Knock My Love - Part 1" and "Fire and Water" Pickett left Atlantic for RCA, with minimum success.
 Pickett later recorded for several record companies, including his own Wicked label, but failed to have anymore hits.